lmorv/proto-glod/Process/why.md

 I feel like I tend to gravitate towards the shiny visual parts of games in general, style and the mood that style creates is a big factor when choosing what to play and what to make.
 And I am really eager to start work for real on the visual development, art-direction-y part of the project.
 I want to balance how much time I spend planning and how much time I spend implementing things, and I feel like I tend to view my personal priority to be the aesthetics of a thing rather than the functionality.
 I'm trying to strike more of a balance without forcing myself to spend an ungodly amount of time in tech-land either.

+03 - Why 'Darklit (Lite)'? & why is my brain like this?

+I made this page on itch.io while thinking about narrative design on the gameboy: [Protoglod: Darklit (Lite)](https://lm-vega.itch.io/proto-glod-darklit-lite)

+My thoughts about ways to of materializing the story of the game in a low-fi format concided and where co-created by the ocurrence of the second instalment of the solar gameboy game jam run by some collegues at TAG.
+I wanted to participate and made a tenuous attempt at thinking within their framing of retro gameing and solar game design.

+This is what I wrote there:

+"Proto-Glod: Darklit (Lite) is the 2D, top-down, pixel art version of --game in development-- Proto-Glod: Awakening (3D).
+This variant built for gameboy and web platforms is mainly a way to explore the purely narrative components of exploration and quest-driven gameplay, and as a way to introduce possible solar media features into the Proto-Glod game concept.
+Some of those features are more speculative than others, and Proto-Glod: Darklit (Lite) is meant as an extension, and a compact variant, of the 3D game in ongoing materialization using Unreal Engine 5.
+The story beats may differ in the 2D and 3D games,  as well as the gameplay and delivery of the narrative experience."

+Since then I've spoken to Michael about the hardware possibilities of the features I speculate about.
+It turns out that getting information about battery levels in the gameboy could be tricky, but perhaps doable.
+There are cartriges that have an integrated timer for example.
+Perhaps a hardware solution could be built between the solar battery circuit and the game process, that keeps a cycle that 'coincides' with mesured depletion rates pf energy.
+I also put foth the possibility of building a bootleg 'gemboid' using a raspberry pi and a gameboy emulator.

+And anyway I think that brings me to the second question in the title.
+To which the answer is of course is; 'I do not know'.
+I'm gonna keep pushing forward (or in some direction) despite the clear drawbacks of its existance, and its cursed state.